hoodnoah/homelab_provisioning/README.md

 # Homelab Provisioning Collection

-This collection includes Ansible roles for tasks common across hosts for provisioning my homelab.
+This collection includes roles which are common tasks across many hosts on my homelab, namely the bootstrapping of Docker, since substantially all the services on my homelab are containerized.

 ## Roles

 - [bootstrap_docker](roles/bootstrap_docker/README.md): A role for installing/ensuring Docker is installed and operational.
-- [python_venv](roles/python_venv/README.md): A role that instantiates a virtual environment for use with Ansible, to permit installation of pip packages without breaking the system install per [PEP 668](https://peps.python.org/pep-0668/).

 ## Requirements